“Slow down and let those dogs work and you will find more birds.”

-What unfolds next is a fast moving, heart pounding stop and start chase across a quarter mail of wind-swept prairie.
+What unfolds next is a fast-moving, heart-pounding stop and start chase across a quarter-mile of wind-swept prairie.
 The pheasant is moving fast and the dogs take turns tracking the bird and going on point.
 As soon as one dog goes on point, the other dogs honor the point.
 As Lippert directs us to move forward, the lead dog on point remains frozen while the dogs behind are released to hunt or flush the bird.
 In our case, this particular bird is much more interested in running than flushing.
 The trailing dogs then work ahead of the dog on point and soon one of the dogs in front goes on point next, so the dog that was on point is released to move forward.
-This leapfrogging point is what Lippert calls a “rolling point” and he tells us is common with fast moving birds.
+This leapfrogging point is what Lippert calls a “rolling point” and he tells us it is common with fast-moving birds.

 “Wow, that was FUN!” says Orsburn.
 “That is what I read about in magazines and why I wanted to hunt wild birds.
 I don’t care if it was a hen or rooster.
 Just the excitement of chasing a wild bird across the open prairie was enough for me.”
 Our group talks excitedly as we catch our breath and give the dogs a break.